sin5678/inav_cn_wiki/iNavFlight-Missions.md

 AT+UART_DEF=57600,8,1,0,0
 AT+RFPOWER=60
 ````
-Then in mwp, define the connection as (if esp-air is the host name of the air platform device):
+Then in mwp, define the connection as (where esp-air is the host name of the air platform device):
 ````
 udp://:14014/esp-air:14014
 ````